 Worked on L2VPN routing solutions for Gigabit ethernet datacenter networks.

 Personalized AI can improve education significantly by giving each student the opportunity to learn at their own pace and understanding.
-In this work, I am leveraging cognitive theory retention of concepts to build an adaptive course practice scheduler that allows students to practice course materials.
-The algorithm uses RL on the underlying memory model to adaptively schedule concepts for practice that account for past recall of concepts as well as maximize lookahead gains of learning future concepts.
+In this work, I am leveraging cognitive theory concept understanding to build an adaptive assessment methodology that assesses student competence while minimizing burden on them.
+I formulated a structured decision space of concepts necessary to understand the course, and combined LLM interaction with a submodular objective evaluation of concepts.

 Built a system to evaluate the spread of covid-19 in indoor environments, by simulating human behavior using Reinforcement Learning.
 Through realistic models of home environments, and human behavior, we are understanding the spread of covid-19 due to human movements, to identify possible strategies to mitigate such spread.
 Click here for a demo video.